uniflare/skbtforarma/NoGui/README.txt

 ==================
-ARMA SERVER KEEPALIVE TOOL 1.0.3.1 HOTFIX (NoGui)
+ARMA SERVER KEEPALIVE TOOL 1.1.0 (NoGui)
 ==================
-HOTFIX: Fixed modline problem.

-Many bug fixes, should now be able to use FULL path names everywhere! (i hope)
+Added some new config variables and Fixed a typo that broke ASM Start Procedure.

 ==================
 == NEW CHANGES  ==
 ==================
-HOTFIX: Config setting had a spcae at start which broke the startup parameter

-Speed: Less processor intensive. (was loading settings 12 times/sec ...)
-Added: New config setting: bec_flag_dsc , if 1 will launch BEC with the --dsc option (fix BEC auto closing due to no update signal)
-Added: Prevent database backup if database dump file not found.
-Fixed: Usage of parenthesis and spaces in path names fully! (hopefully).
-Fixed: Arma Launch parameters weren't quoted correctly.
-Fixed: A few more bugs related to config settings.
+Fixed: ASM not starting unless keepalive_hc was 1, typo
+Added: New config variable "skbt_debug".
+Change log detail level
+Added: New config "auto_restart_delay".
+Forcefully delays between ONLY restart events
+Added: 3 batch files in custom folder to aid in hooking code before certain events, more info inside those files

+Note; Check config file for details on how to use these new settings.

 ==================
 == INSTALLATION ==